fbpx

 Data, as we know it, is abundant.
 Leveraging its availability is what constitutes wisdom.

-Having said that, IP counsels should leverage the presence of the data and tools so that better decisions could be taken to effectively manage the portfolio of a client, no matter what the phase.
+IP counsels should leverage the presence of the data and tools so that better decisions can be taken to effectively manage a client’s portfolio, no matter the phase.

 After all, participation is just consolation.
 It is winning that really matters!